 In the long run, it worked out, but we weren’t like visionaries who said, Oh, this is gonna work in the long run.
 Like 10 years from now this is going to be the spot.
 We just wanted to surf and we moved up to the Ericiera to start doing it. it was a great place to surf bad place for business.

 It was a miserable amount of money we borrowed from Miguel’s father at the time.
 It was enough to rent a house.
 We did the factory on the bottom floor and lived upstairs.
 We bought enough materials to get started and that was pretty much it.
 We had to wait for clients on the weekend.

 Oli Russell-Cowan: Would they come from Lisbon on the weekend?

 Nick Uricchio: Lisbon, Cascais, Carcavelos.
 They were not like hordes of them that came up.

 Oli Russell-Cowan: Would you get up there on the coastal road?

 Nick Uricchio: The coastal road from Cascais up or the coast road from Lisbon.
 It took literally two hours to get up.
 Back in that time, not everybody had a car.

 Everybody’s got a car these days.
 I remember when I lived in Costa a trip to Ericiera was the one guy that had a car and everybody had to put in some money for gas.
 It was like a major event to go, like this big trip.
 So yeah, it was different back then.

 We had bills everywhere.
 We were struggling through the week.
 We had telephone bills at the coffee place.
 We had to make a lot of calls for business and didn’t have money.
 We had bills at the little supermarket.
 Every time we sold a board it pretty much filled all the holes we have created.

-Rad Season is providing you with hotels and Airbnbs at the lowest prices available online.
+Rad Season is providing you with rentals and hotels at the lowest prices available online.
 Book your stay near Ericeira, Portugal using the map below!